 In 1899, as the registrar at Evanston, Charles talked with U.S. politician George T. Beck, Buffalo Bill, and various business entrepreneurs, offering them homestead settlements in the areas irrigated by the Bighorn Basin in Wyoming.
 Many of his activities prompted further Mormon settlements in the area.

-Later in his life, Charles moved to Ogden, Utah, where he died on July 19, 1944 and was buried.
+Later in his life, Charles moved to Ogden, Utah, where he died on July 19, 1944.